H-IAAC/CST-Python/README.md

 ## Authors

-- (2023-) Elton Cardoso do Nascimento: M. Eng. student, FEEC-Unicamp
+- (2023-) Elton Cardoso do Nascimento: M. Eng. student, FEEC-UNICAMP
+- (Advisor, 2023-) Paula Dornhofer Paro Costa: Professor, FEEC-UNICAMP

 ## Acknowledgements

-This project is part of the Hub for Artificial Intelligence and Cognitive Architectures (H.IAAC- Hub de Inteligência Artificial e Arquiteturas Cognitivas).
-We acknowledge the support of PPI-Softex/MCTI by grant 01245.013778/2020-21 through the Brazilian Federal Government.
+Project supported by the brazilian Ministry of Science, Technology and Innovations, with resources from Law No. 8,248, of October 23, 1991

 ## License